 Open Access, Open Minds

-From the Studio: Publishing Infrastructure
+From the Series: Publishing Infrastructure

 There’s a couplet in the Tirukkural, the sixth-century Tamil ethical treatise from south India, which speaks beautifully to the philosophy of giving.
 Kaimaaru ventaa katapaatu maarimaat / tennaarrung kolloo ulaku.
 “Deeds of duty need no return.
 What does the world give in exchange for rain?”